BOOK A FREE DISCOVERY CALL

 Safety

 If you feel flooded, shorten the timer (2–5 minutes), slow your exhales, orient to the room (name 5 things you see), and come back later.
-If anything feels too intense, stop—support counts.
+If anything feels too intense, stop and support yourself.

 Opening: Grounding with Touch

 Before you begin, take a moment to notice where you are.
-Let your eyes rest on three things in your space that feel calming or familiar.
+Let your eyes rest on 3 things in your space that feel calming or familiar.

 To close, place your hands over your heart and say: